Help Roxanne get scoliosis surgery

 Roxanne was born with a disability called Arthrogryposis, a rare condition which affects every aspect of her life.

 She cannot walk, crawl, or feed herself because of her condition.
-She rolls on the floor at home to play and move about and has a customised power wheelchair to get around when outside.
-She is intellectually age appropriate and goes to school in Gaelscoil Carlow along with her twin brother, Curtis.
+She rolls on the floor at home to play and moves about.
+She has a customised power wheelchair to get around when outside.
+Roxanne is intellectually age appropriate and goes to school in Gaelscoil Carlow along with her twin brother, Curtis.

-She never had this surgery in Ireland she was just removed from that wait list after 4 long years of hoping and then disappointment to be then removed with no explanation.
+She never had this surgery in Ireland because she was just removed from that wait list after 4 long years of hoping and waiting.
+Being removed without explanation was such a disappointment.

 After our initial zoom appointment with Dr. Feldman, we decided to have an in-person appointment with him.
 We travelled with Roxanne to the Paley Clinic in Poland and we instantly seen a different level of care and understanding, and an urgency to help Roxanne improve her quality of life and her future.